Learning Outcomes

 Risk Assessment and Internal Controls

 Firms must identify and assess the risk of being used for money laundering or terrorist financing.
-This involves a written, firm-wide risk assessment, considering the nature of clients, services, transactions, delivery channels, and geographic factors.
+This involves a written, firm-wide risk assessment (Regulation 18), considering the nature of clients, services, transactions, delivery channels, and geographic factors (including high-risk third countries).
 The assessment must be reviewed regularly and updated as risks change.

-Firms must also establish and maintain written policies, controls, and procedures to manage and mitigate identified risks.
-These must be proportionate to the size and nature of the firm and approved by senior management.
+Firms must establish and maintain written policies, controls, and procedures proportionate to their size and nature to manage and mitigate identified risks (Regulation 19).
+These typically include:

 Key Term: risk-based approach